 The real cost is actually lower, as you’ll be charging your devices with these chargers sometimes, so they won’t always be drawing vampire power.
 You’ll probably unplug them to take them with you sometimes, too.

 But let’s use the highest number—79 cents per year.
 Divide that by the six different chargers here (being charitable and ignoring the power strip), and you get 13 cents per year for each charger in Hawaii.
 That’s about five and a half cents on the average US electrical bill.

 This Isn’t Meant to Be Precise, But It Answers the Question

 This isn’t meant to be a completely scientific or precise test, of course.
 Some of the chargers likely use more power than others, so the real cost to leave your smartphone charger plugged in for an entire year is probably below 13 cents.

-Either way, this shows us that the amount of vampire power consumed by your chargers is extremely small.
-It isn’t worth worrying about.
-Just leave your chargers plugged in for convenience; don’t unplug them.
+Either way, this shows us that the amount of vampire power consumed by your chargers is extremely small and really isn’t worth worrying about.
+If you like the convenience of leaving your chargers plugged, go for it.

 Yes, it’s true that you could save a tiny amount of electricity by unplugging your chargers, but you could save a much larger amount of electricity by looking to heating, cooling, lighting, laundry, your computer and other more significant power drains.
 Don’t sweat the chargers.

 These are all relatively modern chargers, of course—the oldest one here is from 2012 or so.
 Much older chargers might actually use a noticeable amount of vampire power.
 For example, if you still have a cell phone or other portable electronics device from the 90’s, its charger might continually use a noticeable amount of power if you leave it plugged in—but even that amount of vampire power probably won’t make a noticeable dent in your electricity bill.